Grand Center Arts District, St. Louis

-The Grand Center Arts District is located in the Midtown St. Louis Historic District (on the National Register of Historic Places) north of the Saint Louis University campus.
+The Grand Center Arts District is located in St. Louis, Missouri, north of the Saint Louis University campus.
 Referred to colloquially as Grand Center, the neighborhood's formal name is Covenant Blu Grand Center.
-The neighborhood's is a member of the Global Cultural Districts Network.
+The neighborhood is a member of the Global Cultural Districts Network.

 Grand Center is the site of numerous arts and entertainment venues including the Fox Theatre, Powell Symphony Hall (home of the St. Louis Symphony Orchestra), the Contemporary Art Museum Saint Louis, the Pulitzer Arts Foundation, the Sheldon Concert Hall, Clyde C. Miller Career Academy, and Jazz St. Louis.